 - Versatile play options

-Dogs often experience anxiety or boredom, especially during transitions or when left alone.
-Chew toys that combine sensory features and interactive play can help relieve stress and support training.
+Labs can experience anxiety during transitions or when left alone.
+Toys that combine chewing, sound, and interactive play can help relieve stress and provide comfort.

-Compared to standard chew toys, this model prioritizes anxiety relief and interactive play.
-The tradeoff is that it may not be as durable for aggressive chewers.
+Compared to basic chew toys, this carrot prioritizes anxiety relief and interactive play.
+The tradeoff is that it's not as tough as heavy-duty nylon toys for the most aggressive chewers.

 - Helps relieve anxiety